How to Wean Off Your Toddler from Breastfeeding Effectively ?

 While how soon to wean off your baby/toddler is your decision there are certain factors that are at play here.
 Factors that need careful consideration before you start the weaning process.
 As per the new WHO guideline, you should continue to breastfeed your baby till 2.5 years, and post then gradually start the weaning process.

 However, there is a catch here and the catch is – the more you feed your baby the more time it may take to wean your baby.
 Also, the tactic that works for a 1-year-old will not work for the 3-years-old.
 For example, a 2-year-old toddler may be more emotionally involved and less flexible about weaning than a 12-month-old baby.
 Similarly, a 3-year-old one will be more adamant than the two years-old.
 The reason for this that when your 3-year-old is demanding your feed, he or she is not seeking nourishment but rather seeking comfort and security, which they are not ready to give up

-How To Wean Off Your Two-And Three-Year-Olds?
+How To Wean Off Your 2-3 Year Old Children?

 - Need more commitment: Unlike the one-year-old and under one-year-old, weaning off your two and three-year-old will needs more commitment from you.
 And once you have initiated the process, don't back off.
 Your toddler will use all the tactics known to him or her to blackmail you into giving in but you need to be firm if you want to wean off your toddler